 Gerry was in the League Cup-winning side against Tranmere Rovers at Wembley that season.

-Former Fox Gerry Taggart, pictured here scoring against Red Star Belgrade in the UEFA Cup at Filbert Street, will be on LCFC TV duty on Monday.
+Former Fox Gerry Taggart, pictured here scoring against Red Star Belgrade in the UEFA Cup at Filbert Street, will be on LCFC Radio duty on Wednesday.